akkadian Global Directory Helps Dentons Unify Workforce

 One feature that attracted Nevins is that akkadian Global Directory allows Dentons team members to easily search and pull information from several different directories, regardless of the office locations.

 “After the implementation of akkadian Global Directory, we are now able to search for users within the entire enterprise,” said Nevins.
 “The search pulls the necessary information from various data sources, no matter which type, and then allows our internal personnel to find each other quickly to initiate a phone conversation.”

-After finding akkadian Global Directory to be the right solution for Dentons, Nevins and team needed to put together a business case in order to move forward with acquiring the software.
+After finding akkadian Global Directory to be the right solution, Dentons needed to put together a business case in order to move forward with acquiring the software.

-The first step for the team was to show how adding akkadian Global Directory to Dentons communications system could save employees time.
+The first step for the team was to show how adding akkadian Global Directory to Dentons’ communications system could save time.